Current Status - Ohio

 Broader healthcare access remains uneven across Ohio.
 The state has expanded Medicaid and extended postpartum coverage, but access to care still varies widely by region.
 Provider shortages, hospital service reductions, and low reimbursement rates limit availability—especially in rural areas—affecting prenatal care, maternal health services, and follow-up care even when coverage exists.

-Looking ahead, potential federal Medicaid funding cuts pose an additional risk.
-Ohio’s Medicaid expansion has helped support hospitals and clinics, particularly in rural communities, but reductions in federal funding could further strain already fragile healthcare systems in 2026.
+Looking ahead, federal Medicaid funding cuts pose an additional risk.
+Ohio’s Medicaid expansion has helped support hospitals and clinics, particularly in rural communities, but reductions in federal funding could further strain already fragile healthcare systems in 2026 and beyond.

 Workplace Rights